brendanjohnw/it-project-2022-T74/README.md

 A lightweight, simple personal library store.

 - Add books to your library
-- Store notes for each of your books
-- label your book as part of your wishlist
-- Add books to your library.
-You can upload pictures of your books, the title, genre and a brief description
+- You can upload pictures of your books, the title, genre and a brief description
 - Store comments for each of your books
 - label your book as part of your wishlist

  In future versions, the ability to interact with other users will be implemented, so stay tuned